Stat184-Spring2025/Sec4_FP_Layan_Sara/README.md

 Here's an overview of key files and folders in this repository:

-/Data File/: Contains the raw CSV files used in the project:
+Data File: Contains the raw CSV files used in the project:

   - Budget_Revenue.csv — contains financial and studio data
   - Movie.csv — contains descriptive and rating data
   - MoviesJoined.csv — Our cleaned and merged dataset
   - Old_JoinedIMDB.csv - Old dataset that we didn't use
   - OLD_imdb.csv - Old dataset that we didn't use

-/Code Files/:  Contains our R code files from our analysis:
+Code Files:  Contains our R code files from our analysis:
   -FreqSumtables.R – Contains code for generating frequency tables and summary statistics used in the EDA section.
   -OLD_TidyingData.R – Initial version of the data cleaning script (archived).
   -Tidying_DataNew.R – Updated and finalized script for tidying and merging the two original datasets.